Zhankun-Xiong/MRCGNN/README.md

 ## Run code
 For how to use MRCGNN, we present an example based on the Deng's dataset.

-1.Learning drug structural features from drug molecular graphs, you need to change the path in 'drugfeature_fromMG.py' first.
-If you want use MRCGNN on your own dataset, please ensure the datas in 'trimnet' folds and the datas in 'codes for MRCGNN' folds are the same.)
+1. To learn drug structural features from drug molecular graphs, you need to change the path in 'drugfeature_fromMG.py' first.
+If you want to use MRCGNN on your own dataset, please ensure the data in the 'trimnet' fold and the data in the 'codes for MRCGNN' fold are the same.)

 ```
 python drugfeature_fromMG.py